 - Olives: Spread olives in a single layer on a foil pan.
-Then smoke for about 20 minutes to give martinis more flavor and take appetizers to the next level.
+Then smoke for about 20 minutes to give martinis more flavor and take appetizers like these to the next level.

 - Nuts: Almonds, pecans, and walnuts can all benefit from the nutty flavor of water oak (I ‘ve got this whole article on smoking almonds if you’re interested in smoking up some nuts yourself).
 After smoking them you can use them in salads, desserts, or just snack on them any time.